sodadata/docs/soda-cloud/integrate-alation.md

 ## Run the integration

-Contact <a href="mailto:support@soda.io">Soda Support</a> directly to arrange the assets and instructions to run the integration and view Soda Cloud details in your Alation catalog.
+Contact <a href="mailto:support@soda.io">Soda Support</a> directly to acquire the assets and instructions to run the integration and view Soda Cloud details in your Alation catalog.

 ## Use the integration